Your essential sewing machine thread guide

 Sewing thread quality

-Poor quality thread that you can buy in packs can be appealing as they are often cheap and come in lots of colours; however, these threads can snap easily when threaded through your machine and cause birds’ nests to form under your work.
-Quality thread isn't necessarily expensive, and if it saves hours of your time at the sewing machine then it's well worth the cost!
+Cheap multipacks of thread can be tempting, especially when they offer lots of colours.
+But a low-quality thread can snap easily in your machine and cause birds’ nests under your work.
+Quality thread doesn’t have to be expensive, and if it saves you hours at the sewing machine, it’s worth every penny.

 How to read a spool

-The end of the thread spool lists the fibre content, the manufacturer and colour number (invaluable if you need to buy more thread later), and often its weight and the number of plies (strands) that are twisted together.
+The end of the thread spool lists the fibre content, the manufacturer and colour number.
+It also may have its weight and the number of plies (strands) that are twisted together.
 This is usually listed with two numbers – the higher the first number, the finer the thread.

 Finding the best sewing needle